-Add the ground turkey and cook, stirring frequently, until browned through (about 6 minutes).
-Stir in the coconut aminos.
-Season with salt and pepper to taste.
-Place 4 lettuce leaves on 4 separate plates.
-Divide the turkey mixture between each of the leaves, wrap ‘em up, and enjoy!
+Add the ground turkey and cook, frequently stirring, until browned through (about 6 minutes).
+Stir in the coconut amino—season with salt and pepper to taste.
+Place four lettuce leaves on four separate plates.
+Divide the turkey mixture between each leaf, wrap them up, and enjoy!
 YUM.

 #4 Healthy Recipe – Eggnog Overnight Oats

 Here’s a holiday-worthy oatmeal recipe that requires no cooking – just put the ingredients in a mason jar and shake it up.